 Plan Your Visit

-Update: Beginning Monday 2 August, in accordance with CDC and DoD guidance, and in response to rising levels in community transmissions of COVID-19, all visitors over the age of 2 will be required to wear a mask regardless of vaccination status.
+Update: In accordance with CDC and DoD guidance, and in response to rising levels in community transmissions of COVID-19, all visitors over the age of 2 are required to wear a mask regardless of vaccination status.

 Welcome to the National Museum of the Marine Corps!